Sidmahindru/Sales_analysis_project_using_python/README.md

 3. Which two products are often sold together?
 4. What time is best to display advertisements for the store in order to generate more sales?

-This analysis can be used by the store to generate more sales by attracting more customers, by offereing promotions on multiple combo deals.
+This analysis can be used by the store to generate more sales by attracting more customers, by offering promotions on multiple combo deals.
 Providing deals on hot selling products.etc